-Health insurance in Germany is one of those crucial topics when moving here.
-As a newcomer, I guess you must feel a bit confused about it all.
-It’s totally normal.
-Germany is often praised for having one of the best systems in the world.
-It may be true, but it also very complex!
+Health insurance in Germany is a crucial topic when moving here.
+As a newcomer, it’s normal to feel a bit lost at first.
+Germany has one of the most complex healthcare systems in the world!

-Well this confusion ends today.
-This guide aims at being the best intro around.
-It is based on my research, years of experience, discussions with dozens of newcomers and interactions with industry players.
-At the end of this lengthy guide (prepare a big cup of tea), you will be able to understand your options, and how to decide which German health insurance policy is best for you.
+At the end of this lengthy guide (prepare a big cup of tea), you will be able to understand your options and decide which German health insurance policy is best for you.

 Health insurance in Germany: short overview

-Here are the main points to take away from this guide (read it all for more details):
+Here are the main points to take away from this guide:

 - All German residents must have adequate coverage.
 That’s the law.

-- Public providers costs are set by law (between ≈ 14% & 17%) of your gross income.
-As an employee, this is paid in part by your employer.
+- Public providers costs are set by law (14% to 17% of gross income.)
+If you are an employee, this is paid in part by your employer.
 Any relative without income of their own can be insured for free under your policy.
-The vast majority of the German population is with public providers.
+90% of the German population is with public providers.

 - Private providers costs are set by an assessment of your health risks.
-As an employee, this is paid in part by your employer.
+If you are an employee, this is paid in part by your employer.
 Any relative without income of their own needs to be insured via an extra-paid policy.

 - Students are eligible to special cheaper rates and conditions.

 - Freelancers have to bear all costs on their own.
-They are the least favored category among all.
 Artists can apply for special support to cover half the contributions though.